cunnane/xloil/docs/source/xlOil_Python.rst

 xlOil sets the module-level variable `_xl_this_workbook` to the workbook name in a workbook module.

-(It is possible to use the Application.MacroOptions call to add help to the wizard, identically named functions will conflict which somewhat defeats the purpose of local functions).
+(Technical note: It is possible to use the Application.MacroOptions call to add help to the function wizard for VBA, but identically named functions will conflict which somewhat defeats the purpose of local functions).

 Array Functions